zcash/zcash/doc/book/src/dev/platform-tier-policy.md

 will not generally affect existing stable releases, only current development and future releases.

-In this policy, the words "must" and "must not" specify absolute requirements that a platform must meet to qualify for a tier.
-The words "should" and "should not" specify requirements that apply in almost all cases, but for which the approving teams may grant an exception for good reason.
-The word "may" indicates something entirely optional, and does not indicate guidance or recommendations.
+In this policy, the words "MUST" and "MUST NOT" specify absolute requirements that a platform must meet to qualify for a tier.
+The words "SHOULD" and "SHOULD NOT" specify requirements that apply in almost all cases, but for which the approving teams may grant an exception for good reason.
+The word "MAY" indicates something entirely optional, and does not indicate guidance or recommendations.
 This language is based on [IETF RFC 2119](https://tools.ietf.org/html/rfc2119).